When someone you love decides they don’t want to be with you anymore, it can feel like your world is crumbling down.

 So, ask yourself what you truly feel about the breakup.
 Are you angry?
 Scared?
 Relieved?
 It’s all valid.

 The truth often comes with its own set of challenges, though.
-You might realize that some changes need to happen, or that you’ve been ignoring red flags for a while.
+You might realize that some changes need to happen or that you’ve been ignoring red flags for a while.
 And that’s okay.
 It means you’re moving forward.

+"Feel what you feel, not what you think you are "supposed" to feel.
+Let yourself feel all of your feelings and express your real emotions.
 If you are being radically honest, you probably feel some relief, as well as anger, hurt, confusion, and fear.
 Let yourself feel all of it.
-This is your experience, you are entitled to all of your feelings."
+This is your experience, you are entitled to all of your feelings." — Christine Scott-Hudson, MA, LMFT, ATR | Psychotherapist | Owner, Create Your Life Studio

 Embrace the Opportunity for Personal Growth

 Look, I get it.
 “Growth” might feel like the last thing you want to hear about after a heartbreak.
 But hang in there with me.
-This breakup can actually be a way to discovering a whole lot more about yourself.
+This breakup can actually be a way to discover a whole lot more about yourself.

 Now’s your chance to focus on what makes you tick, your passions, and where you want to be in life.
-It’s like a door has opened and behind it are the dreams and goals you’ve put on the back burner.
+It’s like a door has opened, and behind it are the dreams and goals you’ve put on the back burner.

 Work on Your Relationship with Yourself

-If breakups teach us anything, it’s that the relationship we have with ourselves is the most important one we’ll ever have – and now is the perfect time to really work on it.
+If breakups teach us anything, it’s that the relationship we have with ourselves is the most important one we’ll ever have—and now is the perfect time to really work on it.

-• What about acknowledging your needs and desires?
+- What about acknowledging your needs and desires?

-• Have you been setting boundaries for your own well-being?
+- Have you been setting boundaries for your own well-being?

 Here’s a little something to try: Every morning, take a few minutes to affirm one positive thing about yourself.
 Something like, “I am strong enough to get through today,” or “I bring kindness to the world.”